BrightcoveLearning/sample-proxy-apps/README.md

 Overtime, we will add more sample proxies in other languages.
 If there is a language you would particularly like to see, please <a href="mailto:docs@brightcove.com">let us know</a> and we will prioritize accordingly.

 ## Using the sample proxy

+1. Clone or download the repository
+2. Copy the file bcls-proxy-for-distribution.php to a web server that supports PHP 3.